Iftikhar Khan Janjua: 1965 War

-In April 1965, as part of a tri-service exercise (Arrow Head), the Indians brought in 31 and 67 Infantry Brigades in area Karim Shahi - Kavda.
-The IAF and the Indian aircraft carrier INS Vikrant, supported by other naval vessels, also moved into the gulf.
-On 8/9 April, in a series of events not entirely clear, clashes broke out between the Indians and the Pakistanis at a post near Ding, Rann of Kutch.On 23 April Brigadier Iftikhar Janjua ordered the 4 Punjab to capture point 84 by first activity around Chad Bet.
+In April 1965, as part of a tri-service exercise (Arrow Head), Indian brought in 31 and 67 Infantry Brigades in area Karim Shahi - Kavda.
+The Indian Air Force and the Indian aircraft carrier INS Vikrant, supported by other naval vessels, also moved into the gulf.
+On 8/9 April, in a series of events not entirely clear, clashes broke out between the Indian forces and the Pakistani forces at a post near Ding, Rann of Kutch.
+On 23 April Brigadier Iftikhar Janjua ordered the 4 Punjab to capture point 84 by first activity around Chad Bet.
 Since the progress of 6 Punjab was slow 2 Frontier Force (FF) was directed to join them.
 By first light, the battalion reached its objective without suffering too many casualties.
 2 FF later attacked Biar Bet along with a squadron of 12 Cavalry.
 Biar Bet was captured by 0600 hours on 26 April.

 The outcome of the Rann of Kutch was considered as a positive for the Pakistan Army.
 As described by Lt General Gul Hassan Khan, then Director of Military Operations, in his later memoirs - "the set back in Kutch proved immeasurably disconcerting to the Indian army.
 As a result, the Government of India was in a quandary.
 On the other hand, ours was in a state of euphoria.
 The high command of our army was intoxicated by our showing and our morale could not possibly have been higher.
 We were ready for any task that may be assigned to us without any question.".
 The restraint shown by India would later convince Field Marshal Ayub Khan that the Indian Government was in no mood to fight.
-This encouraged them into launching the Kashmir offensive, which led to the War in September 1965.
+This encouraged them into launching the disastrous Kashmir offensive, which led to the War in September 1965 that Pakistan lost.
 After the 65 War, Janjua was the divisional commander of 6 Armoured Division even though he himself was an infantry officer - no mean feat.
 He spared himself the time to learn about the nuances of armoured fighting vehicles and their operations.
 Soon after, Janjua would command 23 Division based at Jhelum.